Akshar2325/Even_Chat_Agent/README.md

 # Even - AI Powered Chat Application

-**Even** is a modern, responsive chat application that leverages the power of AI to assist users in various text-based tasks.
+**Even** is a modern, responsive chat application that leverages the power of AI to assist users in various text-based tasks, including a comprehensive suite of tools for code analysis, debugging, and generation.
 It features a clean interface, multiple AI modes, and persistent chat history.

 <!-- Optional: Add a screenshot or GIF of your application here -->
 <!-- ![Even App Screenshot](https://placehold.co/800x450.png?text=Even+App+Screenshot) -->